isb-cgc/readthedocs/docs/source/sections/ReleaseNotes/WebAppReleaseNotes.rst

 **New Features**

-- On the home page, the title in each box are now clickable and will bring the user to that function.
+- On the home page, the title in each box is now clickable and will bring the user to that function.
+- A Citations link has been added to the top level menu.
+Papers which reference ISB-CGC are listed.
+- In the Cancer Data File Browser, when viewing a cohort that only has HG19 data, the Build filter will automatically be set to HG19.

 **Bug Fixes**

+- Fixed the following issues in the Cancer Data File Browser:

-- When using the Cancer Data File Browser and selecting Data Format of Zip, incorrect results were displayed.
-This has been corrected.
+   - When selecting Build of HG19 and Data Format of Zip, incorrect results were displayed.
+   - When selecting Build of HG19 and Program of TCGA, the incorrect number of entries was displayed under the File Listing.
+   - When selecting Build of HG19 and Data Format of Raw sequencing data, the number of entries displayed under the File Listing was off by one.

 *February 22, 2020*